gurnec/btcrecover/docs/Seedrecover_Quick_Start_Guide.md

 ### OS X ###

+ 1. Follow [these instructions](INSTALL.md#os-x) to download and install the latest version of Python 2.7.

- 1. Open a terminal window (open the Launchpad and search for "terminal").
+ 2. Open a terminal window (open the Launchpad and search for "terminal").
 Type this and then choose `Install` to install the command line developer tools:

         xcode-select --install

- 2. Type this to install the GNU Multiple Precision Arithmetic Library:
+ 3. Type this to install the GNU Multiple Precision Arithmetic Library:

         curl -O https://gmplib.org/download/gmp/gmp-6.1.2.tar.xz
         tar xf gmp-6.1.2.tar.xz